SimpleLaw/SimpleLawApp/HELP.md

 ## 2. Clone the SimpleLawApp Repository

-If you have been added to the SimpleLaw team (i.e. you`ve given me your username and accepted the request to join), you will be able to start working.
+If you have been added to the SimpleLaw team (i.e. you've given me your username and accepted the request to join), you will be able to start working.

 First, you will need to clone the SimpleLawApp repository.
 Either click on the "Clone in Desktop" link on the [repository page](https://github.com/SimpleLaw/SimpleLawApp), or in your GitHub desktop application click on the plus sign in the top left corner, choose clone and then select the SimpleLawApp repository.
-You will be able to choose where in your machine`s filesystem the repository is stored.
+You will be able to choose where in your machine's filesystem the repository is stored.

 ## 3. Install Meteor